autonomousvision/autonomousvision.github.io/README.md

 You can simply reference your assets in your post using `{{ site.url }}/assets/posts/YYYY-MM-DD-YOUR_TITLE/` followed by the filename of the corresponding asset.
 Make sure that you don't forget to include the `{{ site.url }}`!
 While the post while be rendered correctly without the `{{ site.url }}`, the images in the newsfeed will break if you don't include it.

-Please keep the following things in mind when writing your posts:
-- Don't use the public github repository as `origin`.
-Instead, use our internal (private) repository as `origin`.
-If you want to publish your post, add the public github repository as an additional remote called `public` (see [below](#publish-your-post) for details).
-- Keep in mind that all your commits to master will appear in the public git history of our public repository.
+Please keep in mind that all your commits to master will appear in the git history.
 To keep this history clean, it might make sense to edit your post in a separate (private) branch and then merge this branch into `master`.

 ## Offline editing
 When you do offline editing, you probably want to build the website offline for a preview.